lpego/cybo/README.md

 **Update 5:** `OAuth2_email_test.py` can be run from CLI (via `argparse`) or imported as module.

+**Update 5:** created `webinar_invitation.py` to loop over list of names for each webinar and send personalised emails with the correct PDF (based on workflow that uses Overleaf, no local LaTeX yet).

 Base functionality running, next steps:
  1. ~~Implement parsing of names from Wordpress website users registration export. ~~
- 2. Loop over names / emails to create personalised emails
+ 2. ~~Loop over names / emails to create personalised emails~~
     - ~~Import `OAuth_email_test.py` as a module? ~~
     - ~~Implement argparse for the main function~~
  3. Figure out solution for personalised PDFs, possible routes:
-    - Use Overleaf as before (see [here](https://www.overleaf.com/project/660fa8e25e8920231dabd66e)) and figure out splitting PD in Python, leveraging known users order.
+    - Use Overleaf as before (see [here](https://www.overleaf.com/project/660fa8e25e8920231dabd66e)) and figure out splitting PDF in Python, leveraging known users order (see [here](https://stackoverflow.com/questions/70817546/how-do-i-split-a-pdf-using-python-every-page-that-contains-a-set-of-specific-un)).
     - Compile personalised certificates in LaTeX locally (but don't really want to deal with installation, so probably a Docker instead)

 ### Trying to make LaTeX compile in a Docker container for easy certificate generation